What Diversity means to Addleshaw Goddard

 Legal Access Scheme

-Addleshaw Goddard’s award-winning Legal Access Scheme offers bright BPP University Law School students from unconventional or less privileged backgrounds a place on their summer placement programme.
-24 students from this scheme have secured training contracts with the firm since its creation in 2007.
+Our award-winning Legal Access Scheme offers bright BPP University Law School students from unconventional or less privileged backgrounds a place on our summer placement programme.
+24 students from this scheme have secured training contracts with us since its creation in 2007.

 Lawscot Foundation

-The firm has partnered with LawScot Foundation to provide an opportunity for students from unconventional or less privileged backgrounds a place on their Summer placement scheme.
+We have partnered with LawScot Foundation to enable the opportunity for students from less privileged backgrounds a place on our Summer placement scheme, along with providing a bursary for one student each year.

 Legal Apprenticeship Scheme

 There’s no blueprint for bright.
 In fact, the opposite is true.
-That’s why Addleshaw Goddard offers an alternative path into law for those who do not wish to go down the traditional university route.
+That’s why we offer an alternative path into law for those who do not wish to go down the traditional university route.

 City Solicitors Horizons